 In a disclosure to the local bourse, Century Properties said its board of directors approved the public offering and sale of dollar-denominated bonds worth $150 million.

-The firm owned by former ambassador Jose E.B.
+The firm owned by Executive Chairman of the Board Jose E.B.
 Antonio said it intends to list the notes on the Singapore Stock Exchange.

 “The board has been informed that the notes may only be offered to not more than 19 non-qualified buyers and to any number of qualified buyers as defined in the Philippine’s Securities Regulations Code.
 Accordingly, the offer and sale of the notes will not be registered with the Securities and Exchange Commission in the Philippines,” Century Properties said.